benfolsom/LW_integrator/docs/source/validation.rst

 ``examples/validation/integrator_testbed.ipynb``
     Exploratory environment for all supported simulation types.
 It disables irrelevant configuration controls dynamically and mirrors the plot styling used by the scripted tools so that figures remain consistent across entries.
+  Interactive toggles expose legacy-vs-core ΔE overlays and difference plots, while a live initial-state panel displays rider/driver γ factors and energies after every parameter tweak.

 Practical tips
 --------------